 The day was far too short however to discover all that Jaipur has to offer.
 We have a good reason to return.

 Do you want to find out more about Jaipur?
-Read my next blog post.
+Read all about the top 10 things to do in Jaipur.

 Do you want to read more about our trip through Rajasthan?
 I wrote the perfect 1 week itinerary.